 Painting branches is also often called “whitewashing,” and many materials are used to get the effect.
 I use white latex paint mixed with one part water.

 Some people also use a kaolin clay product called “Surround”.
 It can even be sprayed on leaves to protect them from sunburn.
-I’ve yet to use it myself, but a friend who lives nearby uses it on his avocados during heat waves and is impressed.

 For more on avocado sunburn, see my post “Avocado trees get sunburned — what to do?”

 Avocado roots like to grow right at the surface of the soil if they can.
 If it’s hot there, they can’t.
 Mulch keeps that level of the soil comfortably cool and hospitable to avocado roots.
 The more roots a tree has, the more water it can draw up into its canopy to cool itself.
 I like to use wood chips around my avocado trees.

 Today, it’s in the mid-90s and I felt the wood chips and then felt the bare dirt near the wood chips.
 The bare dirt was noticeably hotter, and it was so hot that I couldn’t keep my hand pressed down for long.
 That kind of temperature fries avocado roots.
 I’ve seen it happen where my chickens have scratched the mulch away in a spot.
 The revealed roots brown and shrivel rapidly.

 Wood chips are not the only option for cooling the soil surface around an avocado tree.
 I often grow a vine or two on the ground near a young avocado tree, and one reason is to reduce the heat and increase the humidity in that immediate environment.